hyundai-robotics/doc-hrscript/book.md

 end
 ```

-In the example program, the statements between if and endif are indented by two spaces.
-These statements are indented to make it easier to recognize that they are codes for the blocks nested between if and endif.
+In the example program, the statements between `if` and `endif` are indented by two spaces.
+These statements are indented to make it easier to recognize that they are codes for the blocks nested between `if` and `endif`.

 [__SOURCE](3-flowcontrol-subprogram/4-conditional/3-if-else-endif.md)
-# 3.4.3 if-else-endif Statement
+# 3.4.3 `if`-`else`-`endif` Statement

 ### Description

-If the expression is false and if there are statements to be executed, the following form is used:
+If the expression is false and `if` there are statements to be executed, the following form is used:

 If the expression is true, statement A will be executed.
 If false, statement B will be executed.